instedd/cdx/_posts/2014-06-04-query-tests.md

 ### Without Grouping

-Returns an array of events without any PII and the total count of elements that matched the filter.
+Returns an array of tests without any PII and the total count of elements that matched the filter.

 `{
   "total_count" : 2,
-  "events" : [
+  "tests" : [
     {
       "uuid" : "c4c52784-bfd5-717d-7a91-614acd972d5e",
       "assay_name" : "ASSAY001",